ValerioS05/pj2Quizzer/README.md

 - The quiz can be played without using a mouse, (I played the game several times using only Tab and Enter keys.)
 - It follow the layout of the pages, the source code is made using clear and understandable text, label preced the username input, links have a clear destination and added aria-labels.
 - Images have alternative text.
-- Good contrast between emelents, dark backgrounds with bright text or revese.
+- Good contrast between emelents, dark backgrounds with bright text or reverse.
 ## Scope

 ### Audience
-- The quiz is suited for general audience, depending on the difficulty.
+- The quiz is suited for general audience.
 - The easy mode is open to everyone looking for a quiz game.
 - The Normal and Hard mode requires more knowledge but are still open to whoever wants a bit more challenging questions.
 #### User stories